The Ayyam-i-Ha -- What are these "Days of the Letter Ha"?

 and that the letter "Ha" looks like a rosebud

 and He mentions the beauty of these two letters when they are linked together, stating that a spirit flows through these letters of His Name like the vibration of a flute.
 (2)

 Some of the Baha'i holy days are joyful days - such as celebrating the birth or the declaration of the Manifestations of God; some are somber, such as commemorating Their ascension from this world.
-Some of the holy days commemorate the Manifestations of God, one of them commemorates the Covenant.
-The Ayyam-i-Ha celebrate the Essence of God, and they are joyful days.

 The Hand of the Cause Zikrullah Khadem explains in one of his essays the significance of the letter B. He points out that the Book of Genesis begins with the Hebrew letter B, and that every one of the 114 Surahs of the Qur'an begins with the letter B. (3)